peterk87/nf-flu/docs/usage.md

 --input '[path to samplesheet file]'
 ```

+> **NOTE:** When running the pipeline with `--platform assemblies`, the path for `--input` should be the directory containing the FASTA sequences you wish to perform analysis on.

 #### Illumina samplesheet

 The `sample` identifiers have to be the same when you have re-sequenced the same sample more than once (e.g. to increase sequencing depth).
 The pipeline will concatenate the raw reads before performing any downstream analysis.